MirMaiti/Even_Sem_Project/README.md

 # Even_Sem_Project
+This is an AI that plays the snake game!
-Contains code for the Snake-Game AI developed using NEAT and Q-Learning.
+Developed using both NEAT and Q-Learning.